-The Riverside Educational Center (REC) offers after-school tutoring five days per week in 14-week blocks in the Fall and Spring semesters.
+Riverside Education Centers (REC) offers after-school tutoring five days per week in 14-week blocks in the fall and spring semesters.
 Tutoring focuses on assistance with homework assignments followed by activities to develop reading, writing and math skills.

-Elementary level tutoring is offered at the Dual Immersion Academy (REC Main), Rocky Mountain Elementary, Dos Rios Elementary and Fruitvale Elementary School.
+Elementary level tutoring is offered at Chatfield, Chipeta, Clifton, the Dual Immersion Academy, Dos Rios, Fruitvale, Nisley, Pear Park, and Rocky Mountain Elementary Schools.

 Secondary level students (6th – 12th Grade) are assisted by content specific tutors covering a variety of academic areas so all their homework needs are met.
 In addition to homework help, computers are available for students to practice skill-building with a variety of on-line programs.
 REC staff members also monitor and assist with student progress through MCVSD 51’s ParentVue on-line portal.

-Middle School tutoring (6th - 8th Grade) is offered at Orchard Mesa, Mount Garfield, Bookcliff and Grand Mesa Middle Schools.
+Middle School tutoring (6th - 8th Grade) is offered at Bookcliff, Grand Mesa, Orchard Mesa, and Mount Garfield Middle Schools.

-High School tutoring (9th – 12th Grade) is available for any qualifying students and tutoring will take place at Grand Junction and Central High Schools 4 days per week.
+High School tutoring (9th – 12th Grade) is available for any student and takes place at Grand Junction High School, Central High School, and Palisade High School four days per week.

-A 3-week Summer Program is available for 3 days per week in June.
+A 2-week Summer Program is available in June.

 Programming includes some basic skill work, though most activities are provided by REC’s collaborating partners.
 Activities include swimming, hiking, biking, visits to museums and service learning projects.

-Encouraging our older students to work with their younger counterparts helps them become Youth Leaders in their community.
-They grow by taking on responsibilities within the program, setting good examples for the younger kids and building personal skills to use in the future.
+REC encourages our secondary students to work with their younger counterparts and become Youth Leaders in our community.
+These students grow by taking on responsibilities within the program, setting good examples for the younger kids, and building personal skills to use in the future.